 It was around this time however that critic and writer S. S. Van Dine wrote the article Twenty Rules for Writing Detective Stories where one of his rules was that “A servant must not be chosen by the author as the culprit.”
 The success of The Door, combined with the turning literary tide against making a servant the villain, quickly made “the butler did it” both a popular plot device and a cliche joke.
 It began to pop up in other detective stories, it was satirized, and today it lives on as a trope of early 20th century whodunit stories.

 Added info: Mary Rinehart was the victim of a real-life murder attempt.
 Her chef, Blas Reyes, was angered over not being promoted to the position of butler, which Rinehart filled with an external hire.
 On June 21, 1947 Reyes couldn’t take his frustration anymore, he walked into the library where Rinehart was, pulled out a gun, and from five feet away he fired … or tried to fire.
 The bullets were so old they didn’t fire.
-Rinehart ran for the kitchen door and what followed was a chase through the house with Reyes picking up kitchen knives on his way through the house following Rinehart.
+Rinehart ran for the kitchen door and what followed was a chase through the house with Reyes picking up kitchen knives as he ran after her.
 Eventually he was subdued by other staff members of the house and turned over to the police.

 Also (far less dramatic), in regards to the duties of a butler, they vary greatly by household but a butler is typically the head of the dining room, wine cellar, and pantry.
 They are not usually an all-around assistant, but they can be depending on the employer.